 Your data will be kept strictly confidential and will not be shared with third parties .
 By registering you enter no obligations.
 In the later registration process, you can optionally complete a paid membership or complete the registration without membership.

-The appellation (also known as Blayais) in the region named after the town of the same name Bordeaux lies on the right bank of the estuary Gironde across from the west Médoc, Viticulture can be traced back to Roman times.
-The area is also famous for the caves par-non-pair with prehistoric rock paintings that are as significant as those of Lascaux (in Southwest France ) be valid.
-The vineyards cover about 6,500 hectares of vineyards mainly clayey-limestone and clayey-gravelly soils with underground ferrous sandstone.
+The appellation named after the town of the same name (also Blayais) in the region Bordeaux lies on the right bank of the estuary Gironde opposite the one in the west Médoc, Winegrowing can be traced back to Roman times here.
+The area is also famous for the caves Par-Non-Pair with prehistoric rock paintings, which are as important as those of Lascaux (in Southwest France ) be valid.
+The vineyards cover around 6,500 hectares of vineyards on mainly clayey-chalky and clayey-gravelly soils with iron-containing sandstone in the subsoil.

-In 2009, the roof appellation Côtes de Bordeaux created, the red wines are now under the new Appellation Blaye - Côtes de Bordeaux from the red wines Merlot (70%), Cabernet Sauvignon (20%), Cabernet Franc and Malbec ( Cot ), as well as small amounts of autochthonous Béquignol Noir and Prolongeau ( bouchalès ) produced.
-The Appellation Premières Côtes de Blaye was up to vintage 2008 for red wines with higher alcohol content, it was abandoned in favor of Blaye - Côtes de Bordeaux.
+In 2009 the roof appellation Cotes de Bordeaux created, the red wines are now under the new appellation Blaye - Côtes de Bordeaux from the red wine varieties Merlot (70%), Cabernet Sauvignon (20%), Cabernet Franc and Malbec ( Cot ), as well as small amounts of indigenous Béquignol Noir and Prolongeau ( bouchalès ) produced.
+The appellation Premières Côtes de Blaye was valid until the vintage 2008 for red wines with a higher alcohol content, it was left in favor of Blaye - Côtes de Bordeaux.

-The most important white wines are Sémillon.
+The main types of white wine are Sémillon.
 Sauvignon Blanc.
 Chenin Blanc.
 Colombard and Ugni Blanc ( Trebbiano Toscano ).
-The appellation Blaye (also Blayais) was up to vintage 2008 for simpler red and white wines, but was rarely used.
-Now it applies only to the simpler white wines.
-The appellation Côtes de Blaye was and still is for (compared to the simple under Blaye) qualitatively better white wines.
+The Blaye (also Blayais) appellation was valid until the 2008 vintage for simpler red and white wines, but was rarely used.
+Now it only applies to the simpler white wines.
+The Côtes de Blaye appellation was and still is valid for (compared to the simple ones under Blaye) better quality white wines.